 “As in humans, we now recognize obesity as the most important medical disease that affects our companion animals,” says Dr. Alex German of the University of Liverpool/Royal Canin Weight Management Clinic.

 Talk to your veterinarian for information and guidance when it comes to your dog’s diet and potential weight-loss plan.
 In the meantime, here are eight ways you can start to help your overweight dog.

-Know Your Dog’s Healthy Weight
+1. Know Your Dog’s Healthy Weight

-Check what the AKC Breed Standard says about the ideal weight for your breed.
+Different breeds and ages have different healthy weight ranges.
+Check what the AKC breed standard says about the ideal weight for your breed.
 If your dog is beyond that range, consult your vet.
-It’s best to get a professional’s help as you assess your pet’s accurate weight, body condition, and diet, determine if the dog would benefit from a weight-loss plan and set a target weight to work toward.
+It’s best to get a professional’s help as you assess your pet’s accurate weight, body condition, and diet, determine if the dog would benefit from a weight-loss plan, and set a target weight to work toward.